KarlBiron/KarlBiron.github.io/_pages/scripting_projects_posts/Ruby_Basics.md

 ---
-> Note: Do not forget to include the Ruby Shebang "#!/usr/bin/env ruby" on top of each of the Ruby files for it to run successfully.
+>  <font size="1"> Note: Do not forget to include the Ruby Shebang *"#!/usr/bin/env ruby"* on top of each of the Ruby files for it to run successfully.
-I do not have the Shebang in the code sections as this will be repetitive and it also cause a display error in the Markdown code of this blog.
+I do not have the Shebang in the code sections as this will be repetitive and it also cause a display error in the Markdown code of this blog. </font>
 ---

 ---